mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 title: Using Resource Groups
 ---

-You use resource groups to set and enforce CPU, memory, concurrent transaction limits and disk I/O in Greenplum Database.
+You use resource groups to set and enforce CPU, memory, concurrent transaction limits, and disk I/O in Greenplum Database.
 Once you define a resource group, you assign the group to one or more Greenplum Database roles in order to control the resources used by them.

 When you assign a resource group to a role, the resource limits that you define for the group apply to all of the roles to which you assign the group.
 For example, the memory limit for a resource group identifies the maximum memory usage for all running transactions submitted by Greenplum Database users in all roles to which you assign the group.